 ISEP students have two campuses to choose from: Guadeloupe or Martinique.
 While students can take a wide variety of courses at each campus, students should note that the French as a Foreign language department is taught in Martinique only at the Institute for Francophone Studies.

-Guadeloupe - Fouillole CampusFouillole, Guadeloupe (France) Campus Website5,000 - 20,000 on Campus<100,000 residents in FouilloleLanguage(s) spoke on campus: French-Based Creoles and pidgins, French
+Guadeloupe - Fouillole CampusFouillole, Guadeloupe (France) Campus Website5,000 - 20,000 on Campus<100,000 residents in FouilloleLanguage(s) spoken on campus: French-Based Creoles and pidgins, French

 The archipelago of Guadeloupe includes the islands of St Barthélémy, St. Martin, les Saintes, la Désirade, Marie-Galante and Guadeloupe itself.
 The main city of Basse-Terre is located on Guadeloupe.
 The two AUG campuses are located in Pointe-à-Pitre (Grande-Terre) and St. Claude (Basse-Terre).